 If you buy solar panel equipment from a reseller but are not planning on installing the equipment yourself, it can be difficult to find an installer.
 This is because many solar installation companies only provide turnkey solutions and will not install equipment they didn’t purchase themselves.

-Buying solar panel kits from Amazon
+Solar panel kits for sale from Amazon

 Similar to wholesale resellers, Amazon is another way to purchase solar equipment directly.
 Many people most commonly purchase solar panel kits from Amazon that include the majority of equipment necessary for getting a solar panel system up and running (i.e. wiring, solar panels, the inverter, etc.)